Get outside and enjoy one of the simplest, most reinvigorating hobbies there is: hiking.

 The Astronomy Club of Asheville is a501(c)3, non-profit organization that is open to visitors and is dedicated to helping people understand and enjoy astronomy at all levels of interest.
 No equipment is needed to participate.
 Many of us have one or more telescopes and either observe or image or both.
 Some of us observe using only binoculars or our unaided eyes.
 But all of us love the night sky, and we enjoy both learning more about it and sharing our knowledge of it with others.
 Click here for Meeting and Star Gazes

 Welcome to Girls on the Run! – a life-changing, non-profit program for girls in the 3rd through 8th grade.
-Our mission is to inspire girls to be joyful, healthy and confident using a fun, experience-based curriculum which creatively integrates running.
-Click here to see our IMPACT STUDY
+Our mission is to inspire girls to be joyful, healthy and confident using a fun, experience-based curriculum that creatively integrates running.

 Asheville GreenWorks is a volunteer based 501(c)(3) working to enhance the environment and quality of life for the citizens of Asheville and Buncombe County through awareness building, community activities and partnership.